sparkflows/sparkflows-docs/docs/aws/user-guide/redshift.rst

         DROP TABLE employees;
         ALTER TABLE employees ADD COLUMN hire_date DATE;

-   Creates, drops, or alters tables and their structure.
+   ..
+Note:: It "Creates, drops, or alters" tables and their structure.

 #.
 Attach the below policy to your Amazon EMR cluster IAm role